Mihika-Tech/Rock_Paper_Scissors/README.md

-# ✂️ Cute Throw Showdown 🎀
+# ✂️ Rock Paper Scissors 🎀

 🌸 An adorable Rock-Paper-Scissors game with pastel aesthetics and playful interactions!